 The report can show the top 10 payers and insurance companies that contribute to the major portion of the business of practice.
 The report also helps to keep track of payments, collections, and CPT codes and units.
 It also provides information about how a practice is getting paid for certain procedures and how its revenue cycle is proceeding.
 Using this insurance analysis report a practice can highlight the carrier which is paying less than other commercial carriers.
 Instead of dropping the carrier, the practice could renegotiate a better deal.
 While the option a practice chooses varies, the important thing is that the report allows practices to make informed decisions.

 We recommend that you run the Insurance Analysis report at least two times a week.
 The sooner you can catch a discrepancy among your insurers, the sooner you can make a change that could save you a significant amount of money.

-Another vital set of reports that your practice needs to consistently analyze are patient payments.
+Another vital set of reports that your practice needs to consistently analyze our patient payments.
 Tracking patient payments is a necessary part of ensuring that your practice is profitable.
 According to Mckinsey & Co. in some hospitals, the rate of bad debt for insured patients is on a high at well over 30% per year.
 Medical bills are the leading cause of bankruptcy in the United States and lead many people to fall into debt, so the chances of someone delaying or trying to skip a payment are high.